kimruddock/pawelgrzybek.github.io/_drafts/css-custom-properties-explained.md

 ---
 title: CSS Custom Properties explained
 excerpt: CSS Custom Properties (colloquially known as a CSS Variables) are around the corner.
-Let's embrace the power of feature that we were waiting for long years.
+Let's embrace the power of a feature that we've been waiting years for.
 photo: 2016-02-20.jpg
 ---

-In programing languages term "variable" describes a storage location normally associated with an identifier that contains some value.
-Despite fact that CSS is a markup language, spec creators were very generous recently and gave us a tiny, but very powerful bit of real programing language.
-Excitement about native [CSS Custom Properties](https://www.w3.org/TR/css-variables/) is generally ignored by incorrect comparison to variables known from preprocessors like [Sass](http://sass-lang.com/) or [LESS](http://lesscss.org/).
-Don't follow this misconception and bare with me for the rest of this article and let's embrace the power of new native feature together.
+In programming languages the term "variable" describes a storage location normally associated with an identifier that contains some value.
+Despite fact that CSS is a markup language, spec creators were very generous recently and gave us a tiny, but very powerful piece of real programming capability.
+Excitement about native [CSS Custom Properties](https://www.w3.org/TR/css-variables/) is generally tempered by the incorrect comparison to variables used in preprocessors like [Sass](http://sass-lang.com/) or [LESS](http://lesscss.org/).
+Don't be fooled by this misconception!
+Bare with me for the rest of this article and let's embrace the power of this new native feature together.

 ## Syntax

  When I saw the syntax for a first time I wasn't a big fan of it.
-To be honest, not much changed since.
+To be honest, not much has changed since.
 One of the spec creators gave us a [fair explanation](http://www.xanthir.com/blog/b4KT0) behind the naming decisions.

 > If we use $foo for variables, we'll be unable to use it for future "variable-like" things.

- Declaration can be made in any selector and it requires a valid identifier that starts with two dashes.
+ A declaration can be made on any selector and it requires a valid identifier that starts with two dashes.
 Unlike other CSS properties, variable names are case-sensitive.
-They follow inheritance and specificity rules as all other ordinary properties.
-If you need a reminder how specificity in CSS works, I encourage you to read ["CSS Specificity explained"](https://pawelgrzybek.com/css-specificity-explained/) first.
-Common practice is to declare it in `:root` element to keep it accessible in all child selectors.
+They follow inheritance and specificity rules like all other ordinary properties.
+If you need a reminder on how specificity in CSS works, I encourage you to read ["CSS Specificity explained"](https://pawelgrzybek.com/css-specificity-explained/) first.
+The common practice is to declare it on the `:root` element to keep it accessible in all child selectors.

 ```css
 :root {